databrickslabs/dbx/docs/intro.md

   `dbx` for deployment operations.
 - [Delta Live
   Tables](https://databricks.com/product/delta-live-tables) are supported for deployment and launch.
 The interactive execution mode is not supported.
 Please read more on DLT with `dbx` in [this guide](guides/general/delta_live_tables.md).

-## :octicons-law-24: Legal Information

-!!! danger "Support notice"

-    This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
-Support, questions, and feature requests can be communicated through the Issues page of the [dbx repo](https://github.com/databrickslabs/dbx/issues).
-Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

 ## :octicons-comment-24: Feedback